 FitBack and Bumps is an evidence based programme specifically designed for mums to be and new mums.
 It is only run by Chartered Physiotherapists who have undertaken specific training in the treatment and exercise of women in the childbearing year.
 This ensures women who take part in the classes receive physio led peace of mind when they need it the most.
 Class sizes are kept small to ensure everyone’s specific needs are addressed.

-I qualified in 1996 from Brunel University and have since been working in the NHS and Private practice.
-I have been working at Ashbourne Physiotherapy clinic since 2009.
+I qualified from Brunel University in 1996 and have since been working in the NHS and Private practice.
+I started working at the Ashbourne & Hilton Physiotherapy Centres in 2009.